 - Four consecutive Middle East language courses: Arabic, Persian, Turkish or Hebrew

-- Remaining courses are electives, to be chosen by student in consultation with director of the AM program
+- Remaining courses are electives, to be chosen by student in consultation with the associate director of the AM program

 The flexibility of the course requirements is one of the program’s core strengths.
 It allows students with a range of different interests to tailor a degree program best suited to their own goals.
 Students are encouraged to take courses in different departments at the Graduate School of Arts and Sciences and to cross-register at other approved Harvard graduate schools and neighbor institutions.